faizmohammedkhan7/neocortexapi/source/MySEProject/Documentation/README.md

 * And the Sequences are in source\MySEProject as trainingSequences.txt & testingData.txt

-*RunPredictionMultiSequenceExperiment() method is called from the program.cs.
+**RunPredictionMultiSequenceExperiment() method is called from the program.cs.

 The method has an instantiated object project of type Project which is a class implemented in MultiSequencePrediction.

+**The methods for reading test sequences and learning sequences are defined in MultiSequenceLearningProject.cs in the Project class.

+The PredictionExperiment() method calls the Run() method from the MultiSequenceLearning class.

+The Run() method takes in seqences and the encoderSettings as arguements.